yezhongbunengmei/coins/README.md

 ## Description

-This is SPA in which you may add,remove edit task.
+This is SPA in which you may add,remove and edit tasks.
-Task have on of state("New","In progress","Done","Paused","Canceled").
+Task has on of the states: "New","In progress","Done","Paused","Canceled".
-In Addition you may sort task list by status, date and task.
+In addition you may sort tasks by status, date and task name.

 ### Add new todo task
-To add new task click on "Add todo" then fill todo and state fields and click confirm.
+To add new task click "Add todo" button, then fill "Todo" and "State" fields and click "Confirm" button.
-To confirm both fields must be filled.
+"Confirm" button becomes enabled when all fields are populated with data.

 ### Remove todo task
-To remove task select task from list by click on it and click "Remove todo" button.
+To remove task select task from list by clicking it and click "Remove todo" button.
 Then confirm deleting in dialog.

-### edit todo task
+### Edit todo task
-To edit task click on "edit todo" then change fields data as you need and click confirm.
+To edit task select the task from list by clicking it and click "Edit todo".
+Then change data fields as you need and click "Confirm" button.
-To confirm both fields must be filled.
+"Confirm" button becomes enabled when all fields are populated with data.

 ## Project setup